savonet/book/workflow.md

 -> bool`: it takes as argument the username and the password of a client trying to log in and returns whether it should be allowed or not.
-Typically, you would like to call an external script, say `harbor-auth`, which will take the username and password as argument and print "`allowed`" if the user is allowed.
+Typically, you would like to call an external script, say `harbor-auth`, which will take the username and password as argument and print "`allowed`" if the user is allowed (such a command would usually look into a database to see whether the credentials match, and perhaps do additional checks such as ensuring that the user has the right to connect at the given time).

 ```{.liquidsoap include="liq/input.harbor-auth.liq" from=1}
 ```